 - (i) Pursuant to article 16 of the Company's Article of Association, the Company is permitted to pay out dividend from share premium account. - (ii) Special reserve arising from the acquisition or disposal of equity interests in subsidiaries without loss of control.
-It represented the difference between the consideration paid or received and the adjustment to the non-controlling interests in subsidiaries after re-attribution. - (iii) Share options reserve represented the share-based payment under share option schemes of the Company, Colour Life Service Group Co., Limited ("Colour Life"), which is a subsidiary of the Company, and Morning Star Group Limited ("Morning Star"), which is a previous subsidiary of the Company. - (iv) Contribution reserve represented (a) the contribution/distribution to shareholders during the group reorganisation in 2009; (b) the difference between consideration paid and fair value of net assets acquired from related parties; (c) the difference between the consideration received and carrying amount of net assets disposed of to related parties during the Group reorganisation in 2009; and (d) the waiver of shareholder loans in 2009. - (v) The statutory reserve and discretionary reserve attributable to subsidiaries in the People's Republic of China (the "PRC") are non-distributable.
+It represented the difference between the consideration paid or received and the adjustment to the non-controlling interests in subsidiaries after re-attribution. - (iii) Share options reserve represented the share-based payment under share option schemes of the Company and Colour Life Service Group Co., Limited ("Colour Life"), which is a non-wholly owned subsidiary of the Company. - (iv) Contribution reserve represented (a) the contribution/distribution to shareholders during the group reorganisation in 2009; (b) the difference between consideration paid and fair value of net assets acquired from related parties; (c) the difference between the consideration received and carrying amount of net assets disposed of to related parties during the Group reorganisation in 2009; and (d) the waiver of shareholder loans in 2009. - (v) The statutory reserve and discretionary reserve attributable to subsidiaries in the People's Republic of China (the "PRC") are non-distributable.
 Transfers to these reserves are determined by the board of directors or the shareholders' meeting of the PRC subsidiaries in accordance with the relevant laws and regulations of the PRC until the reserve reaches 50% of the registered capital.
-These reserves can be used to offset accumulated losses, expand the scale of production and business and transfer to capital upon approval from the relevant authorities. - (vi) Revaluation reserve mainly represented surplus arose from (a) the transfer of owner-occupied property to investment properties at the date of change in use; and (b) the accumulated changes in fair value of the equity instruments designated at FVTOCI, net of income tax effect. - (vii) During the year ended 31 December 2021, the Group acquired additional interests in subsidiaries from the non-controlling shareholders at a total consideration of RMB4,721,624,000 (2020: RMB9,909,000).
-The difference of RMB892,234,000 (2020: RMB2,778,000) between the consideration paid by the Group and attributable equity interests in the subsidiaries was credited/debited to special reserve.
+These reserves can be used to offset accumulated losses, expand the scale of production and business and transfer to capital upon approval from the relevant authorities. - (vi) Revaluation reserve mainly represented surplus arose from (a) the transfer of owner-occupied property to investment properties at the date of change in use; and (b) the accumulated changes in fair value of the equity instruments designated at FVTOCI, net of income tax effect. - (vii) During the year ended 31 December 2022, the Group acquired additional interests in subsidiaries from the non-controlling shareholders at a total consideration of RMB287,916,000 (2021: RMB4,721,624,000).
+The difference of RMB116,891,000 (2021: RMB892,234,000) between the consideration paid by the Group and attributable equity interests in the subsidiaries was credited to special reserve.